TobikoData/sqlmesh/docs/quick_start.md

 Virtual Update executed successfully
 ```

-Notice that there was backfill necessary and only a Virtual Update occurred.
+Notice that a backfill was not necessary and only a Virtual Update occurred.

 ### 4.3.
 Validate updates in prod
 Double-check that the data did indeed update in prod by running `sqlmesh fetchdf "select * from sqlmesh_example.example_incremental_model"`: